Welcome to the Love A Mama Collective. We’re all about women empowering women.

 The History of the Love A Mama:

-A few years ago my husband was traveling for work while I was home alone with Mother’s Day fast approaching.
+A few years ago my husband was travelling for work while I was home alone with Mother’s Day fast approaching.
 I was exhausted and overwhelmed with the demands of my one-year-old as well as coping with the physical and emotional strains of early pregnancy with our second child.

 Who was going to make me breakfast in bed?
 Who would buy me flowers?
 Make me a card?
 Clean my house?